pbhattarai2017/sbt/day11-20240811/README.md

 ### Using FORM UI to make GET requests

--  Allows us to make GET requests (URL requests) without manually typing URL routes
+-  Allows us to make GET request (URL request) without manually typing URL routes
--  Form UI can be used to send many data fields in the same requests
+-  Form UI can be used to send many data fields in the same request

 ```